typectx/typectx/packages/docs/docs/guides/optionals.md

 # Optionals

 Optionals are resource suppliers that a product _may_ depend on, but doesn't _require_ to function.
-When you declare a resource supplier in the `optionals` array instead of the `suppliers` array, you're telling typearch that:
+When you declare a resource supplier in the `optionals` array instead of the `suppliers` array, you're telling typectx that:

 1. The product can be assembled without providing this resource
 2. The resource will be `undefined` if not provided